Dog owners have a responsibility under the law to prevent their dogs from straying and causing injury or damage.

 Found and stray dogs

-We scan all dogs we find straying.
-Where possible dogs that are microchipped are reunited with their owners, if they can be contacted at the time an officer from the dog collection service calls to collect a dog (a fee of £25 is payable to Stafford Borough Council).
-In all other cases stray dogs will be taken to Birmingham Dogs Home, Sunnyside, Dark Lane, Coven, Wolverhampton, WV10 7PN.
-We will use the microchip details to contact the owner and advise them that we are holding the dog and the fees that apply.
+Where possible, dogs are reunited with their owners if they can be contacted at the time the dog collection service calls to collect a dog.
+In all other cases stray dogs will be taken to our kennels and the microchip details used to attempt to contact the owner and advise them that we are holding the dog and the fees that apply.

 After April 2016 if a dog is not microchipped or ownership details registered on an approved database then it will be considered as not complying with the regulations and a notice may be served on the keeper of the dog requiring the dog to be microchipped within 21 days.